mi3nts/LightOcular/codes/Analysis/README.md

 ## Analysis

 The codes in this directory take a MATLAB table and produce a machine learning regression model with the corresponding output.
 The workspaces are saved to the **objects/Workspaces** folder.
 From there, models can be evaluated by using the codes in the **codes/Postprocess/Plotter** folder.

+The code ensemble_Runner.m will run all codes in the directory.
+If possible, it is recoemmended that codes are run on a multi-core server.
+Here, the codes are written for 16 available cores.
+This can be changed by updating the input of the parpool() function.

+### Overview of Codes:

    1.  **Output**: Average Pupil Diameter (APD)
         **Inputs**:  Spectrum from 360 -- 780 nm in 1 nm bins, XYZ coordinates for gyroscope and accelerometer data in glasses<br>